kwamedan/my-full-template/README.md

 #### Colours
 The primary colours display throughout the website will be green and white as it presents an optimistic feel but green will also give users a sense of nature which will help them feel relaxed and place them in a peaceful mood.
 White also contrasts well with green but not too much that it gives a negative connotation.

-* Any other colours used will be selected experimentally using 'rgba' to inclue opacity where needed
+* Any other colours used will be selected experimentally using 'rgb'/'rgba' to include opacity where needed.

 #### Backgrounds and Images
 I will display different backgrounds for each page, relating the page which the user is on.